gajanan-choudhary/htopy/README.md

 for your system and find the base type of.
 See the examples for help.

 ## Features
-List of features ready and TODOs for future development
+List of features that are ready:
 * Partially automates writing the `ctypes`-wrapped headers
 * User decides how deep the C code is wrapped into Python
+* Compiler-flag-dependent structs can be smartly dealt with
+* With some clever hacks, significant chunks of C++ can also be wrapped

 To-do list:
 * Complete automation is the ultimate goal